CyberFlameGO/legacy-mojmap/ATTRIBUTION.md

 ### TacoSpigot, and NachoSpigot obfuscation helpers

-All three of this projects are licensed under the terms of the [GNU General Public License version 3](GPL.md).
+Licensed under the terms of the [GNU General Public License version 3](GPL.md).